Yehorchenkov/PM4U_11ty/src/content/events/event-utpm.md

 <https://docs.google.com/document/d/1AefkpZMml__fYZKhYYd0vP71FRcFShX2/edit?usp=sharing&ouid=105631173934606727224&rtpof=true&sd=true>

-All papers for participation in the conference (in DOC format) should be submitted via CMT Microsoft system:
+All papers for participation in the conference (in DOC format) should be submitted via <b> CMT Microsoft system </b>: <https://cmt3.research.microsoft.com/UTPM2024>

+Additional requirnments:
+1. no more than 5 authors per article.
+2.	self-citation not more than 20%.
+3.	at least one  author has to have index of in the DBLP database 5 or more.

 <h2 class="subtitle" id="proceedings">Workshop Proceedings</h2>